slickml/slick-ml/CONTRIBUTING.md

   sudo apt install build-essential gfortran
   ```
 - All developments are done via [*python-poetry*](https://python-poetry.org/).
 To begin with, first install `poetry` (version >=1.2.0) following the [*installation documentation*](https://python-poetry.org/docs/#installation) depending on your operating system.
 - You can also easily [*manage your Python environments*](https://python-poetry.org/docs/managing-environments#managing-environments) and easily switch between environments via `poetry`.
-To set the `poetry` environment using your preferred `python` version (i.e. `3.9.13`), which is already installed on your system preferably via `pyenv`, simply run 🏃‍♀️ :
+To set the `poetry` environment using your preferred `python` version (i.e. `3.9.18`), which is already installed on your system preferably via `pyenv`, simply run 🏃‍♀️ :
   ```
-  poetry env use 3.9.13
+  poetry env use 3.9.18
   ```
 - Once you setup your environment, to install the dependencies (`poetry.lock`), simply run 🏃‍♀️ :
   ```
-  poetry install
+  poetry install --all-extras
   ```
 - We mainly use [*Poe the Poet*](https://github.com/nat-n/poethepoet), a pythonic task runner that works well with `poetry`.
 - To make sure your environmnet is setup correctly, simply run 🏃‍♀️ :